Chart Color Schemes

 The educational profile of Noosa Hinterland exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation was high, with 26.8% of residents enrolled in formal education as of 2016.
-This included 9.8% in primary education, 9.6% in secondary education, and 2.8% pursuing tertiary education.
+Advanced diplomas account for 13.3%, while certificates make up 29.7%.
+Educational participation is high in the region, with 26.8% of residents currently enrolled in formal education.
+This includes 9.8% in primary education, 9.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education